 - Try to avoid using a pot that has a small cooking surface.
 We want our onions to cook as evenly as possible.
 Use a wide bottom pot, braiser, dutch oven or large pan to achieve the perfect cook.

 - Use a heavy bottom pot or pan like a dutch oven.
 The heat will be distributed more evenly.
 I like using a large enamel-coated braiser.
-Avoid a think nonstick pan.
+Avoid a thin nonstick pan.

-- Make sure your stock is warmed up before adding to the pan.
+- Warm the stock up before adding to the onions.
 When a cold liquid is added to an already hot pan it can create a lot of steam and will lose some of the flavors we just spent so long developing.
 Have an extra pot with your stock and bring it up to temp right before adding.

 - Use a dry white wine.
 I am not a wine expert by any means, but because you use very little amount select a white wine you wouldn't mind drinking as well.
 More tips on picking the right wine.